aralph03/aralph03/README.md

 # 👋 Hi there, I'm @aralph03!

-I'm a Computer Science major at the University of Maryland Baltimore County, passionate about software engineering and cybersecurity.
+I'm a Computer Science graduate from the University of Maryland Baltimore County, passionate about software engineering and cybersecurity.

 ## 🔍 Interests:
 - **Software Engineering**
 - **Cybersecurity**
 - **Learning new foreign languages**, especially Korean!

-## 🌱 Currently learning:
+## 🌱 Currently upskilling in:
-- Software Engineering I
+- Software Engineering
-- Malware Analysis
-- Introduction to Network Security
+- Network Security
-- Seminar in Active Cyberdefense
+- Security Engineering
+- Programming Languages
+- Spoken Languages

 ## 🚀 Open to Opportunities in:
 - Software Engineering